 Pritzker herself has been widely recognized as an industry shape-shifter and tastemaker and has received many honors for her achievements.
 Recently The Hollywood Reporter included her on their list of '25 Players Who Can Actually Get an Independent Movie Made;' and Variety named her as a ‘Game-Changing Female Producer.’
 Previously, Gigi was included as part of Fast Company’s ‘25 Leading American Business Innovators’ and has been profiled by The Wall Street Journal, Forbes, and The New York Times among others.

 She currently sits on the Board of Directors at STX Entertainment, the Goodman Theatre of Chicago, and currently, holds a position on the Sundance Institute Board of Trustees.
 Additionally, Pritzker is a member of the Television Academy and the Academy of Motion Picture Arts and Sciences.
 She is a senior advisor to industry-leading content and tech start-ups and serves as the Founder and Vice Chair of Project&.

-She studied anthropology at Stanford University.
-Living in Nepal for a year as an undergraduate student led her to producing her first documentary feature in Bhutan with the BBC and kick-started her long and successful career in the motion-picture business.
+Pritzker received her Bachelor of Arts degree in Anthropology from Stanford University.
+As an undergraduate student, she lived in Nepal for a year which led her to producing her first documentary feature “Bhutan, Kingdom of the Thunder Dragon” with the BBC which launched her long and successful career in the motion-picture business.